databricks/security-bucket-brigade/Documents/Solution-Write-up.md

     FIND UNIQUE aws_s3_bucket
       WITH
         (
-          BlockPublicAcls != true OR
+          blockPublicAcls != true OR
-          IgnorePublicAcls != true OR
+          ignorePublicAcls != true OR
-          BlockPublicPolicy != true OR
+          blockPublicPolicy != true OR
-          RestrictPublicBuckets != true
+          restrictPublicBuckets != true
         )
       AS bucket
       THAT ALLOWS AS grant (everyone|aws_authenticated_users) AS user